pc0811/ArthNirmiti_Workbench/GOLANG/README.md

 - Uses goroutines for concurrent processing of:
   1. Writing the main CSV file
   2. Writing the error log CSV file
+  3. Writing Error Vs Delivery Logs File
 - Implements a loading animation in a separate goroutine for user feedback.
+- Implementation of sync.Waitgroup to sync all the GoRoutines and wait till all finish

 ## User Interface